hiblaphp/stream/README.md

 `CompositeStream` combines two independent, one-directional streams into a single duplex interface.
-This is useful when your readable and writable sides are separate resources — for example, a child process's `stdout` and `stdin`.
-The readable side of a composite stream follows the same pause-by-default behaviour — attach your listeners before calling `resume()`.
+This is useful when your readable and writable sides are separate resources — for example, a child process's stdout and stdin.
 ```php
 use Hibla\Stream\CompositeStream;
 use Hibla\Stream\ReadableResourceStream;